 - Capitalism is evolving.
 People are becoming increasingly conscious and hyper-aware of how their purchases affect others and Earth’s resources.
+The COVID-19 pandemic has only accelerated this trend as the crisis reshapes our priorities.

 - Growth for profit alone will fade away as people demand products and services that are personally meaningful and socially and environmentally beneficial.